JohnBra/aoc-golang/README.md

 # Advent of Code - Go

-Using advent of code familiarize myself with golang.
+Using advent of code to familiarize myself with golang.

 The goal is to solve all puzzles without external packages.
 Forcing myself to build things like datastructures and algorithms from scratch.